Ravi-Teja-konda/Surveillance_Video_Summarizer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. **Configuration**
+## **Configuration**
 Model and Processor

-.
-The system utilizes the Florence-2 Vision-Language Model fine-tuned for the SPHAR dataset.
+- The system utilizes the Florence-2 Vision-Language Model fine-tuned for the SPHAR dataset.
 The fine-tuned model can be found at kndrvitja/florence-SPHAR-finetune-2.

-.
-Ensure you have your OpenAI API key stored in a .env file as required.
+- Ensure you have your OpenAI API key stored in a .env file as required.

 Database Path

-The default SQLite database for storing frame data is located at /teamspace/studios/Florence_2_video_analytics/Florence_2_video_analytics.db.
+- The default SQLite database for storing frame data is located at /teamspace/studios/Florence_2_video_analytics/Florence_2_video_analytics.db.
 You can modify this path.

-Usage
+## **Usage**
 Firstly, run the frame extraction :

 ```bash